 If you read this, then Sweetie Belle's strained delivery of "I like her... mane..." takes on a whole new meaning.
 She'd been turned into a living doll that kept swapping around its limbs by Discord.
 After that, she was scared of her own doll collection.

 In the "Fluttercruel - Black Pearl" chapter, Fluttercruel asks Fluttershy if she'd like to make Rainbow Dash like an infant again, Fluttershy is horrified by the idea.
 Next chapter, Fluttershy goes Superpowered Evil Side and turns into Princess Gaia, who refers to everyone she's brainwashed as "her foals" and treats them like a mother caring for her children.

-Onyx has racism towards the other two races of pony.
+Onyx has Fantastic Racism towards the other two races of pony.
 "Hearth's Warming Eve" gave a valid explanation for why he might.

 Pinkie's line "and that's how Equestria was made" from "Cutie Mark Chronicles".
 She does know, and its extremely tragic.